Stafford railway station

-Stafford railway station is a major interchange railway station in Stafford, Staffordshire, England, and is the second busiest railway station in Staffordshire, after Stoke-on-Trent.
-The station serves the county town, as well as surrounding villages.
-The station lies on the junction of the Trent Valley Line, the Birmingham Loop/Rugby-Birmingham-Stafford Line, and the West Coast Main Line.
+Stafford is a major interchange railway station in Stafford, Staffordshire, England; it is the second busiest in the county, after Stoke-on-Trent.
+It serves the market and county town, as well as surrounding villages.
+The station lies on the junction of the Trent Valley line, the Rugby–Birmingham–Stafford line (Birmingham Loop) and the West Coast Main Line; it was also the terminus for the former Stafford–Uttoxeter and Stafford–Shrewsbury lines.

-Stafford station also formerly served the now defunct Stafford to Uttoxeter and Stafford to Shrewsbury lines.

-The current brutalist station building was built in 1962, and is the fourth station to have existed on this site.
-The interior of the station was refurbished in 2015, which allowed the station to have a new WHSmith store and an improved ticket office.
+The current brutalist station building was built in 1962 and is the fourth to have existed on this site.
+The interior of the station was refurbished in 2015, which allowed it to have a new WHSmith store and an improved ticket office.

 History

-The first station was built by the Grand Junction Railway and opened in July 1837.
-It soon became inadequate and was replaced by a second station in 1844.
-A third station was built in 1862, which was eventually replaced by the current concrete Brutalist building in 1962, built as part of the modernisation programme which saw the electrification of the West Coast Main Line.
+The first station was built by the Grand Junction Railway and opened in July 1837 on the north side of Newport Road.
+This soon proved to be inadequate and was replaced in 1844 with a second station, designed by John Cunningham in an Elizabethan style.
+The station was rebuilt again on a larger scale in 1862, on a site to the north of the older ones, designed by the London and North Western Railway company architect WIlliam Baker in an Italian style.
+In 1866, a direct approach from the town centre was built, and the North Western Hotel (later the Station Hotel) was built opposite the station; this was demolished in 1972.

+The current Brutalist station was built in 1962, by the architect William Robert Headley, as part of the modernisation programme which saw the electrification of the West Coast Main Line.

 Lines originally built by the Stafford and Uttoxeter Railway and the Shropshire Union Railways and Canal Company (to Shrewsbury) also used the station.
 The Stafford to Uttoxeter line closed to passenger traffic in 1939, with the Shrewsbury line closing as part of the Beeching Axe in 1964.

-Following the rebuilding of the station between 1961 and 1962 by the architect William Robert Headley, Isabel, a narrow gauge engine built by local firm WG Bagnall, stood on a plinth on the opposite side of Station Road, at the junction of Railway Street, until it was removed in the mid-1980s.
-It is now on the Amerton Railway.
+Following the rebuilding of the station between 1961 and 1962, Isabel, a narrow gauge engine built by local firm WG Bagnall, stood on a plinth on the opposite side of Station Road, at the junction of Railway Street.
+It was removed in the mid-1980s and is now on the Amerton Railway.